PoloPro/polopro.github.io/_posts/2016-4-16-RSpec-and-TDD.md

 To walk you through RSpec and test-driven development in general, I'll use a project I recently Day One'd: a reimplementation of NYC's subway countdown clocks using the MTA real-time API.

+<h4>RSpec Basics</h4>
+To get started writing tests for your project, you'll need to install the RSpec gem in your working directory.

+{% highlight ruby %}
+gem install rspec
+{% endhighlight %}

+Once you have the gem, you'll need a spec file and a spec helper to work on.
+Rspec provides shell commands to generate the basics for you.

+{% highlight ruby %}
+rspec --init
+{% endhighlight %}

+With that command, you'll now have a hidden file named '.rspec' and a 'spec/' directory containing a default 'spec_helper.rb' file.

 <ul>